- About Us

 Applicants who have received an invitation to apply from this draw will now have 30 calendar days from the date of receiving the ITA to submit a complete application through the BC PNP online registration system.

-Please Note: An ITA does not guarantee your approval for nomination.
-Immigration, Refugees & Citizenship Canada (IRCC) has the final say in the matter at their sole discretion.
+Please Note: An ITA does not guarantee your approval for nomination. immigration Consultants of Canada Regulatory Council (ICCRC) has the final say in the matter at their sole discretion.

 In this Express Entry draw, Canada invited 5,000 new immigration applicants to apply for permanent residence.
 Applicants who were issued invitations needed a CRS score of at least 469 to be eligible.